Skip to Main Navigation | Skip to Content

 In order to vote, you must first be registered.
 For more information please see "Registering to Vote."

 When you registered to vote, you were assigned to a polling place.
 This is important because the ballot issued to a voter is based upon where the voter lives so that s/he may vote for the issues and elected officials from that area.
 For example, a student who registers to vote in Warrensburg is entitled to not only vote on the President, but also on Missouri state officials such as Governor, and local representatives to the national and state governments such as the U.S. Representative for the 4th district and a state house and senate member.
 The student is entitled to vote on local officials such as the Johnson County Sheriff and Warrensburg City Council too.
 As such, a voter can only vote in the assigned polling place because only that polling place is sure to have the appropriate ballot.
 Your polling place is listed on the voter card your election authority sent to you after you registered to vote.
 If you cannot find the card or the listing of the polling place on your card, contact your local election authority.
 A listing of local election authorities is available online at Office of the Missouri Secretary of State.

 If a voter is unable to be in the polling place on election day, s/he may request an absentee ballot and vote via absentee ballot.
 Voters can request absentee ballots from their local election authority in person, by fax, or by mail, but the requests must be submitted to the appropriate local election authority.
-Relatives within the first degree (parents and children) may complete an absentee ballot application, in person, on behalf of the voter who wishes to vote absentee.
-To request an absente ballot by mail or fax simply use the form, which is available at the following locations
+Relatives within the first degree (parents, children and spouses) may complete an absentee ballot application, in person, on behalf of the voter who wishes to vote absentee.
+To request an absente ballot by mail or fax simply use the form, which is available at the following locations:

 Voters may vote absentee up to six weeks prior to the election.
 Requests must be received no later than the Wednesday before the election.